-Rights to legal representation: An even clearer rejection of even more recent authority of the High Court may be seen in The Court held that, The Queen.
-63 Dietrich V absence of exceptional circumstances, a judge should, on application, adjourn, postpone or stay a criminal trial where an indigent accused person, charged with a serious offence is, through no fault of that person's own, unable to obtain legal representation.
-If such application were refused and, as a consequence, the resulting trial were not fair, a conviction might be quashed by an appellate court on the ground of miscarriage of justice.
-This decision is in marked contrast to the earlier holding of the Court in $McInnis\ v\ The$ Justice Murphy's dissent in that case was approved Queen.64 and followed.
-65 returned to Sir Owen Dixon's essay "Concerning Judicial Method" 66:
+Rights to legal representation

+An even clearer rejection of even more recent authority of the High Court of Australia may be seen in Dietrich v The Queen.62 The Court held that, in the absence of exceptional circumstances, a Judge should, on application, adjourn, postpone or stay a criminal trial where an indigent accused person, charged with a serious offence is, through no fault of that person's own, unable to obtain legal representation.
+If such application were refused and, as a consequence, the resulting trial was not fair, a conviction might be quashed by an appellate Court on the ground of miscarriage of justice.
+This decision is in marked contrast to the earlier holding of the Court in McInnis v The Queen.63 Justice Murphy's dissent in that case was approved and followed.64

-Resisting this change of the law, Justice Brennan again
+Resisting this change of the law, Justice Brennan again returned to Sir Owen Dixon's essay "Concerning Judicial Method".65